Updated: Jan 19

 In addition to the bones found at the scene, several personal items were recovered as well.
-Though the victim had no wallet nor ID on him, crime scene investigators retrieved a set of keys and a hotel key card from the pocket of the overalls.
-Near the remains investigators also found a movie club membership card.
+Though the victim had no wallet nor ID on him, a hotel key card and a single metal key were retrieved from the pockets of the overalls.
+Near the remains investigators also found a rusted key ring with three keys and a movie club membership card.
 You can see those items pictured below.
 The investigators noted that the name patch part of the pocket of the overalls had been cut off, perhaps in an effort to conceal the identity of the victim.

 UNRAVELING A MYSTERY:

 Florence Police Detective Walt Cooley spear-headed the investigation, determined to find out the identity of the victim.
 Information was released to the public via the news media in hopes of generating leads.
 The police were soon inundated with calls from family members from all over the country with missing loved ones.
 Detective Cooley spoke of the weight of those calls in an interview, remarking how heartbreaking it was to know there were so many so desperate for answers.

 Not far into the investigation, police were presented with a confession.
 They had been careful however to leave out critical information regarding case details and were subsequently able to determine the confession was not valid.
 Detective Cooley continued to pore through missing persons reports and systematically eliminated possible matches while chasing down other clues.